Do you have a divorce emergency right now?

 A divorce emergency is where events like being served with court papers have caught you by surprise and you need to take immediate action.

 The most common divorce emergency is that you just received divorce papers.
-Or, it could be you just found out your spouse is planning a move out of state. or maybe has already.
+Or, it could be you just found out your ex-spouse is planning a move out of state.
+Or maybe has already.
 Maybe you found out there are plans for your kids that you don’t approve.

 These situations call for immediate action.
 And you need to get advice along the way.
 It’s a great time to take us up on our free consultation offer and get some input that you need very badly.